JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ## Contacting

+Feel free to open issues on GitHub if you have questions and/or suggestions.
-You can [join our chatroom](https://gitter.im/JuliaDynamics/Lobby) for discussions and/or questions about the packages of the JuliaDynamics organization!
+You can also [join our chatroom](https://gitter.im/JuliaDynamics/Lobby) for discussions and/or questions about the packages of the JuliaDynamics organization!
 If you are using the Julia Slack workplace, please join the channel `#dynamics-bridged`.

 ## Contributing & Donating

-*TL;DR: See ["good first issues"](https://github.com/issues?q=is%3Aopen+is%3Aissue+repo%3AJuliaDynamics%2FChaosTools.jl+repo%3AJuliaDynamics%2FDynamicalSystemsBase.jl+repo%3AJuliaDynamics%2FDelayEmbeddings.jl+repo%3AJuliaDynamics%2FRecurrenceAnalysis.jl+repo%3AJuliaDynamics%2FDynamicalSystems.jl+label%3A%22good+first+issue%22+) or ["wanted features"](https://github.com/issues?q=is%3Aopen+is%3Aissue+repo%3AJuliaDynamics%2FChaosTools.jl+repo%3AJuliaDynamics%2FDynamicalSystemsBase.jl+repo%3AJuliaDynamics%2FDelayEmbeddings.jl+repo%3AJuliaDynamics%2FRecurrenceAnalysis.jl+repo%3AJuliaDynamics%2FDynamicalSystems.jl+label%3A%22wanted+feature%22+). *
+*TL;DR: See ["good first issues"](https://github.com/issues?q=is%3Aopen+is%3Aissue+repo%3AJuliaDynamics%2FChaosTools.jl+repo%3AJuliaDynamics%2FDynamicalSystemsBase.jl+repo%3AJuliaDynamics%2FDelayEmbeddings.jl+repo%3AJuliaDynamics%2FRecurrenceAnalysis.jl+repo%3AJuliaDynamics%2FDynamicalSystems.jl+label%3A%22good+first+issue%22+) or ["wanted features"](https://github.com/issues?q=is%3Aopen+is%3Aissue+repo%3AJuliaDynamics%2FChaosTools.jl+repo%3AJuliaDynamics%2FDynamicalSystemsBase.jl+repo%3AJuliaDynamics%2FDelayEmbeddings.jl+repo%3AJuliaDynamics%2FRecurrenceAnalysis.jl+repo%3AJuliaDynamics%2FDynamicalSystems.jl+label%3A%22wanted+feature%22+).*

 ---